All Products

 - acs:example:Independent software vendor (ISV) software deployment: This template is used to deploy a single instance with a data disk by using a custom image.
 A public IP address is optional.

 6. Click Select Deployment Package.
-In the dialog box that appears, select the deployment package and version that you want to use and click OK.
-The source image specified in the template is replaced with the ECS image deployment package.
+In the dialog box, select the deployment package and version, then click OK.
+The source image ID in the template is replaced with the ECS image deployment package.

 Important